Tag: orthodox church of the culdees

 Herein you may find the English text of the Triads of Wales.
 (You may also find a copy of the more detailed “Ancient laws of Cambria” (book online in PDF) : containing the institutional triads of Dyvnwal Moelmud, the laws of Howel the Good, triadical commentaries, code of education, and the hunting laws of Wales; […]

-On Culdees Implementing the Rule of Chrodegang
+On Culdees Implementing the Rule of Chancellor Bishop Chrodegang

 Another example of the local independent nature of the Culdees institutions, was shown in their various implementations of the Rule of Chrodegang.
 Below is a review of the rules themselves.
 The Chrodegang Rules were based on the Benedictine Monasticism (which later gained a broader implementation in the schools of the Culdees).
 We know some local […]